-- When any bullying has taken place between members of a class, the teacher will deal with the issue immediately.
+- to support the child who is being bullied.
+If a child is being bullied, then, after consultation with the Principal, the teacher informs the child's parents or carers. - 5.3 All staff follow the behaviour policy when reporting an incident of bullying.
+All incidents are recoded on CPOMS. - When any bullying has taken place between members of a class, the teacher will deal with the issue immediately.
 Time is spent talking to the perpetrator, explaining to them why their action was wrong and how they should change their behaviour in future.
 The victim is also given time to process their thoughts and emotions.
-Children are given the opportunity to take part in a restorative session to enable both victim and perpetrator to communicate and set boundaries. - If a child is repeatedly involved in bullying, we then invite the child's parents or carers into the Academy to discuss the situation.
+Children are given the opportunity to take part in a restorative session to enable both victim and perpetrator to communicate and set boundaries.
+ELSA sessions may be offered to support children. - If a child is repeatedly involved in bullying, we then invite the child's parents or carers into the Academy to discuss the situation.
 At this stage, a risk assessment will be made and the Academy will consider how we may be able to support the child/ren further.
 In more extreme cases, e.g. where these initial discussions have proved ineffective, the Principal may contact external support agencies, such as Social Services and Health and Behaviour Support. - Victims of bullying will be further supported through check ins and 1:1 support with a staff member of their choice.
-Where appropriate, time will be spent during assembly, Jigsaw and PSHE sessions addressing any relevant issues. - 5.5 All members of staff routinely attend training, which equips them to identify bullying and to follow Academy policy and procedures with regard to behaviour management. - Teachers use a range of methods to help prevent bullying and to establish a climate of trust and respect for all.
+Where appropriate, time will be spent during assembly and PSHE sessions addressing any relevant issues. - 5.5 All members of staff routinely attend training, which equips them to identify bullying and to follow Academy policy and procedures with regard to behaviour management. - Teachers use a range of methods to help prevent bullying and to establish a climate of trust and respect for all.
 They use drama, role-play, stories etc., within the formal curriculum, to help pupils understand the feelings of bullied children.
-Circle time through Jigsaw is used to help create a positive atmosphere within the classroom.
+Circle time through our PHSE curriculum is used to help create a positive atmosphere within the classroom.
 Route to Resilience reinforces the characteristics the Academy values and fosters.
 RSE focuses on Healthy Relationships and understanding and respecting our own and others' boundaries.
 External agencies support the curriculum offer through providing specific Healthy Relationships and Respect workshops.
 Children are taught who to approach if they feel unsafe, worried or concerned about someone's behaviour towards them. - 5.7 The whole Academy community will use the acronym STOP (Several Times On Purpose) to ensure an understanding of the difference between a one-off incident and repeated incidents.
 To also encourage the acronym STOP (Start Telling Other People).